shahryarfp/ECG-Lead-Restoration/README.md

    - Use the Python notebook provided to load preprocessed data and train models.

 ## Acknowledgments
-This project was developed as part of the Biomedical Signal Processing Laboratory (POLIMI 2024-2025) by:
+This project was developed as part of the course Biomedical Signal Processing Laboratory (POLIMI 2024-2025) by:
 - Jazmín Azul Fermani
 - Federico Sangineto Cotrina
 - Shahryar Namdari Ghareghani